A Guide to Things to Do In Asheville

 This is the perfect activity for older kids in Asheville.
 The Asheville Pinball Museum has a ton of vintage pinball and arcade games to play.
 It’s not actually a museum but instead you’ll find a really great old-school arcade vibe.
 Asheville Pinball Museum is very clean and you can tell they are really passionate about what they do.
 And for the non-kids in your group, they have beer!

 The Hop makes really good homemade ice cream with fun rotating flavors.
-My all-time favorite is Cookie Party while our oldest prefers their Unicorn Poop ice cream.
+My all-time favorite is Cookie Party while our oldest prefers their Unicorn ice cream.
 Our little ones are always happy when The Hop is on the itinerary.

 Right across the street from the Hop is Sparky’s Toys, which is a cute local toy shop with plenty for kids to see and get inspired for their birthday or Christmas wish lists.

-Oh, and while you’re there treat yourself by popping into Provisions Mercantile — it’s such a cool shop with something for everyone!
+And just next door to that is Provisions Mercantile — it’s such a cool shop with something for everyone!
 Psst: if you need more Asheville ideas, we did a Q&A with the owners of Provisions and found out their favorite Asheville things to do.

 One last thing!
 If it happens to be Tuesday, don’t miss the West Asheville Farmers Market.
 It’s right next to Sparky’s and features a ton of local vendors selling produce, dairy, ice cream, sauces, seafood and pasta, among other things.
 There’s also live music and it’s such a fun way to feel like a local (even if you aren’t one!)
 The market is every Tuesday from 3:30-6:30pm, rain or shine from April to December.

 Not only do they have a ton of fun art to peruse but they also have a working soda fountain.
 It’s a great place to jump back in time and enjoy a yummy ice cream treat.
-Apart from ice cream, you’ll also find hot dogs, sandwiches, soups and salads on their menu.

 If you have any drama-lovers to entertain don’t miss the Montford Park Players!
 They put on live performances of a Shakespeare play at Montford Park each week.